tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 	- Theoretically, this is related to **bias variance tradeoff**
 ## Estimate Testing Error
 - Option 1: Randomly divide the available set samples into two part: training data and validation data.
-	- Randomness will not give
+	- Randomness will not give a robust testing error estimation
+	- Wasting of data: the training data fail to contribute testing error while the validatin.